wdporter/acim/text/5-healing-and-wholeness/index.md

 #### expanded

-5.&emsp;God does not guide, because He [God] can share only perfect knowledge.
+5. God does not guide, because He [God] can share only perfect knowledge.
 <sup>2</sup>Guidance is evaluative, because it [guidance] implies there is a right way and also a wrong way, one [way] to be chosen and the other [way] to be avoided.
 <sup>3</sup>By choosing one [way] you give up the other [way].
 <sup>4</sup>The choice for the Holy Spirit is the choice for God.